kunzaatko/BachelorsThesis/README.md

 # Analysis of Cell Images Acquired by Super-resolution Microscopy

-This repository contains the LaTeX source code for my bachelors thesis on structured illumination microscopy.
+This repository contains the LaTeX source code for my bachelors thesis on [structured illumination microscopy](https://en.wikipedia.org/wiki/Super-resolution_microscopy#Structured_illumination_microscopy_(SIM)).
 The PDF can be found in [releases](https://github.com/kunzaatko/BachelorsThesis/releases).
 This is the latest version of the [document](https://github.com/kunzaatko/BachelorsThesis/releases/latest/download/BT_MartinKunz.pdf).

 ## Outline